jainam-panchal/PPS_question_bank/README.md

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/90.c">90.
 WAP to draw a line using C graphics.</a>

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/92.c">92.
 WAP to draw a point on screen.</a>

+<a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/93.c">93.
+C graphics program to draw a Rectangle.</a>